jvines/astroARIADNE/README.md

-There are several configuration parameters we have to setup, the first one is the output folder where we want **ARIADNE** to output the fitting files and results, next we have to select the fitting engine (for BMA only dynesty is supported), number of live points to use, evidence tolerance threshold, and the following only apply for dynesty: bounding method, sampling method, threads, dynamic nested sampler.
+There are several configuration parameters we have to setup, the first one is the output folder where we want **ARIADNE** to output the fitting files and results, next we have to select the fitting engine (`'dynesty'`), number of live points to use, evidence tolerance threshold, bounding method, sampling method, threads, and whether to use the dynamic nested sampler.
 After selecting all of those, we need to select the models we want to use and finally, we feed them all to the fitter:

+> **Deprecation:** `'dynesty'` is the engine.
+The legacy `'multinest'` engine
+> is **deprecated** and will be **removed entirely in v2.0** — it only ever
+> supported single-grid fits (not BMA), and dynesty is now faster besides.
+Use
+> `'dynesty'`.

 ```python
 out_folder = 'your folder here'